zygurt/TSM/README.md

 A collection of published Time Domain TSM implementations.

 **Time Domain files:**
-  - SOLA.m is a single channel implementation of the Synchronised Overlap Add method of time-scale modification.
+  - SOLA.m is a single channel implementation of the Synchronised Overlap Add (SOLA) method of time-scale modification.
 Proposed by Roucos and Wilgus.
   - SOLA_DAFX.m is a modified version of the SOLA implementation in Zolzer et al.
+  - WSOLA.m is a single channel implementation of the Waveform Similarity Overlap Add (WSOLA) method of time-scale modification.
+Proposed by Verhelst and Roelands.
+  - WSOLA_Driedger.m is a modified version of the WSOLA implementation by Driedger (2014).

 ## References
 - Flanagan and Golden, Phase Vocoder, 1966.